Data Analytics Bootcamp

 Step 1

-As we have already did the join between the spatial file and the tabular file, we can now build a map using the geometry field from the spatial file.
+As we have already done the join between the spatial file and the tabular file, we can now build a map using the geometry field from the spatial file.
 To do that:

 • First make sure that the fields with geographic roles are correctly assigned